Ecaloota/open-csip-aus-listing-api/README.md

-# Open CEC API & Data Model
+# Open CSIP-AUS Listing API & Data Model
 This is an unofficial refactor of the Clean Energy Council (CEC) API for Software Communication Clients (SCC), using FastAPI with a flexible and extensible underlying data model, supported by Docker and Postgres.
 It supports the listing of certified CSIP-AUS servers and clients, and facilitates the easy access of listed entities.

 This repository is not affiliated with the Clean Energy Council.